xtream1101/scrape-xkcd/README.md

 See what the conf file need to be here: https://git.eddyhintze.com/xtream1101/scraper-lib

-This scraper also requires the section:
+This scraper also requires the section in the config:
 ```
 [xkcd-comics]
 # `scraper_key` is only needed if `scraper-monitor` is enabled
 scraper_key =
 ```

+Requried:
+    - Postgres database with a schema `xkcd`